Corrector Yui: Villains/Corruptors

 The only female Software on Grosser's team.
-She is probably the most ruthless and competent of all of Grosser's henchmen, at least until the too-naive-to-be-true Rescue appears.
-She has the ability to freeze anything.
-In fact, Freeze, Jaggie, and Virus are Grosser's clones but which them didn't realizes.
-In the second season, after failing in many side-jobs, she finally accepts a job from a mysterious man to search for a young girl, who is "always present everywhere she's near".
-Later it was revealed that she has the innate ability to detect a virus presence (which she didn't realize), and later was used by this mysterious man to search for the "missing little girl".
-It is noted that she got a big personality change in the 2nd season, from the cold, no-nonsense villain in the 1st season into a ditzy, much more cheerful and girly attitude in the 2nd season.
-In the series finale, she joined to Correctors and even got her own Corrector suit (dubbed "Corrector Freeze" by some fans).
+She is the most ruthless and competent of Grosser's henchmen and has the ability to freeze anything.
+In reality, she, Jaggie, and Virus are Grosser's clones, which they are unaware of.
+In the second season, after failing at many side-jobs, she finally accepts a job from a mysterious man to search for a young girl, who is "always present everywhere she's near".
+She is later revealed to possess the innate ability to detect the presence of viruses, which she was unaware of, and later was used by the mysterious man to search for the "missing little girl".
+In the second season, her personality changes from that of a cold, no-nonsense villain to a ditzy and more cheerful and girly attitude.
+In the series finale, she joins the Correctors' side and receives her own Corrector suit.